 Draw a clear line of understanding between what your users want and what they need.
 Deliberate with your team about the importance of every feature listed and how to strike a balance between the must-haves and nice-to-haves.

-The adaptation of numerous user-requested features in the early stages can bring about a confusing user experience, hence defeating the true purpose of the mobile app product.
+The adaptation of numerous customer-requested features in the early stages can bring about a confusing user experience, hence defeating the true purpose of the mobile app product.

 Consider the Ratio of Feature Value to the Number of Users